“Merry Christmas, me buckos, an’ a Happy New Yaaargghhhh!”

 And so he was able, just this morning to share with us some words about how he created his magical pictures for this brand new “Christmas classic.”
-(We heard from author Philip Yates, who lives in Austin, Texas and is part of our amazing Austin SCBWI chapter in the previous post.)
+(We heard from author Philip Yates, who lives in Austin, Texas, and is part of our amazing Austin SCBWI chapter in the previous post.)

-Serra says, “For me, A Pirates Night before Christmas is a very special book.
+Serra says, “For me, A Pirates Night Before Christmas is a very special book.

-” The subject of the pirates has always been of interest for me but I never had the opportunity of illustrating it before.
+” The subject of the pirates has always been of interest to me but I never had the opportunity of illustrating it before.
 For this reason, I felt very much like doing it.
 Moreover, the text of Philip Yates is just wonderful and enormously inspiring for an illustrator.
 It is absolutely full of suggestive images and close characters.

-“For the characters’ process I use plenty of paper.
+“For the characters’ process, I use plenty of paper.
 There are many attempts and sketches before I find the character that fits the text.

 “I often create some characters in 3D and in this way it is easier to draw them from all viewpoints.
-This time I was lucky to find an 18th century scale model ship that was very helpful to develop the different settings in a coherent way.
+This time I was lucky to find an 18th-century scale model ship that was very helpful to develop the different settings in a coherent way.

 “The design of the scenes is always very intuitive.
 I usually have the image in my mind before starting to draw.
 Most of the images start forming in my mind from the first reading of the text.

 “I am really proud of this book.
-On one hand due to the greatness of Yates’ text, and on the other, because I have the feeling that this time my work as illustrator has brought more to the whole of the text,” Serra says.
+On one hand due to the greatness of Yates’ text, and on the other, because I have the feeling that this time my work as an illustrator has brought more to the whole of the text,” Serra says.

 For more images by Sebastia Serra from “A Pirate’s Night Before Christmas” see the previous post and interview with author Philip Yates